List of Legend of Heavenly Sphere Shurato characters: Reiga, the King Garuda

 Reiga, the King Garuda is the Hachibushu who returns Shurato to Vishnu and teaches him a lot about Tenkūkai, and the last to join Shurato's group of "good" Hachibushu.
-Extremely intelligent, Reiga is skilled in the manipulation of Soma and knows much of the geography of Tenkuukai and the lore surrounding the Devas and Asura.
+Extremely intelligent, Reiga is skilled in the manipulation of Soma and knows much of the geography of Tenkūkai and the lore surrounding the Devas and Asura.
 He is depicted as very effeminate, although this is never stated.

 Reiga at first appears as a very lazy and laid-back individual, unwilling to get involved with troublesome affairs and generally not very well liked by some of the other Hachibushu, who are more devout and diligent.
 However, this demeanor belies an intelligent and serious mind, and Reiga is actually a very calculative and perceptive individual.
 He discovers the truth behind the conspiracy on his own, realizing that Indrah is the actual culprit and Shurato is innocent.

 Reiga strongly respects the like-minded Kūya, who are both very intelligent and masters of manipulating Soma.
 The two are then pitted against each other while trying to open the Heiseimon Gate, but Reiga refuses to fight, instead trying to persuade Kūya back onto his side.
 After an exhausting battle, Kūya dies in Reiga's arms, and a resolute Reiga vows to fight in honor of his friend.

-His Shakti armor is inspired by the bird-like Karura mythical being of Phoenix, the Japanese Buddhist name of the Garuda, and his weapons are a pair of chakrams and a shield.
+His Shakti armor is inspired by the kite-like Karura, the Japanese Buddhist name of the Garuda, and his weapons are a pair of ring-shaped chakrams and a shield.
 He knows the most techniques of any of the Hachibushu, and most of them revolve around feathers or the fire aspect of his totem animal.
-As he is not a very physical-minded warrior, he often uses his rings in his Soma techniques rather than for combat.
+As he is not a very physical-minded warrior, he often uses his chakrams in his Soma techniques rather than for combat.